Canonical decompositions for Poincar\'e duality pairs: Poincar e duality pairs and essential annuli and tori

-As $Y$ is trivial, one of $Y$ or $Y^{\ast}$ is $H$--finite.
+Now suppose that $Y$ is trivial, so that one of $Y$ or $Y^{\ast}$ is $H$--finite.
 We consider the action of $DG$ on the universal covering $DG$--tree $T$ of $\Delta$.
 There is a vertex $v$ of $T$ with stabiliser $G=G(v)$ which lies above $w$ such that $X_{H}$ is enclosed by $v$.
 Corollary 4.16 of \cite{SS2} tells us that $X_{H}$ determines a nontrivial partition of the edges of $T$ which are incident to $v$.
-Suppose that $Y$ is $H$--finite and let $e$ be an edge of $T$ which is incident to $v$ and on the $X_{H}$--side of $v$.
+Suppose that $Y$ is $H$--finite and let $e$ be an edge of $T$ which is incident to $v$ and on the $X_{H} $--side of $v$.
 Then $X_{H}$ is equivalent to an almost invariant subset $W$ of $G$ which contains $G(e)$.
 The fact that $Y=X_{H}\cap G(v)$ is $H$--finite implies that $W\cap G(v)$ is also $H$--finite, and hence in particular that $G(e)$ itself is $H$--finite.
 Thus $H\cap G(e)$ has finite index in $G(e)$.
 Now $G(e)$ is a conjugate of some $S_{i}$.
 As $H$ and $S_{i}$ are both $PD(n+1)$, a subgroup of $G(e)$ of finite index is also $PD(n+1)$ and hence of finite index in $H$.
 It follows that $H$ is commensurable with a conjugate of $S_{i}$.
 As $H$ is orientable, part 2) of Corollary \ref{PDgroupsplitsoverPDHimpliesHismaximal} shows that $H$ is conjugate to a subgroup of $S_{i}$.
 This completes the proof of the lemma. \end{proof}

-The conclusion of the above discussion is that if $(G,\partial G)\ $is an orientable $PD(n+2)$ pair with non-empty boundary, and $H$ is an orientable $PD(n+1)$ subgroup of $G$, we can associate a $H$--almost invariant subset $Y$ of $G$ to $H$, and $Y$ will be nontrivial so long as $H$ is not conjugate into some $S_{i}$.
+The conclusion of the above discussion is that if $(G,\partial G)\ $is an orientable $PD(n+2)$ pair with non-empty boundary, and $H$ is an orientable $PD(n+1)$ subgroup of $G$, we can associate to $H$ a $H$--almost invariant subset $Y$ of $G$, and $Y$ will be nontrivial so long as $H$ is not conjugate into some $S_{i}$.
+Further $Y$ is adapted to $\partial G$.
 We will say that $Y$ is \textit{dual} to $H$.
-Recall that the discussion just before Definition \ref{defnofadapted} shows that $Y$ is adapted to $\partial G$.
-When $H$ is $VPC(n+1)$ and $Y$ is nontrivial, we will say that $H$ is an \textit{essential} torus in $G$.
+When $H$ is $VPC(n+1)$ and $Y$ is nontrivial, we will say that $H$ is an \textit{essential} torus in $(G,\partial G)$.
 If $G$ is an orientable $PD(n+2)$ group, then, as above, we associate $X_{H}$ itself to $H$.
 In this case, we may also refer to $H$ as an essential torus in $G$, though the word `essential' is redundant in this case.